ChrisMStump/ITCS-2214-Data-Structures/Text Comparison Project/README.txt

 PROJECT TITLE: Text Comparison Project
 PURPOSE OF PROJECT: To test the efficiency of different data structures.

+There are four versions for this assignment.
+They are sorted arrays, unsorted arrays, hash tables and binary trees.
+Each of these data structures where coded by hand without the use of libraries.

 In each of the versions, the program takes in two text files as input.
 In this project we used long texts from books, so it would take some time to complete.